Quantumofcosmos/quantumofcosmos.github.io/_posts/blog/2019-04-07-Ransom-Note-Genarator.md

 All of the projects that I saw which were trying to replicate it were handling it in javascript with which they were manipulating the font styles.

 I wanted to take a rather different approach to the same problem.
-Firstly I wanted to handle the process in python.
+To startwith, I wanted to handle the process in python.
 Next I wanted the letter to be in image format that facilitates download option instead of HTML format which is the result of handling it in JS.

 # Under the hood: